 And don’t get us wrong.
-Photoshop is awesome.
-It’s without a doubt the best photo editing app that there is out there with more features and flexibility than pros and consumers may ever need.
+Photoshop is awesome, and it’s undoubtedly the best photo editing app that there is out there with more features and flexibility than pros and consumers may ever need.

-However, if you’re a beginner, then you may end up finding everything to be a bit overwhelming.
+However, if you’re a beginner, you may find everything to be a bit overwhelming.
 Even something as simple as cropping and creating proper layers can prove to be a challenging task for a beginner.

-If you truly want to use Photoshop, then be prepared to invest a lot of time into learning how to use it.
-Not to mention anything about the monthly subscription that it asks.
+If you genuinely want to use Photoshop, then be prepared to invest a lot of time learning how to use it.
+Not to mention anything about the monthly subscription that it asks for.